American Revolution: Military hostilities begin

-Creating new state constitutions
+From rebellion to revolution

-Following the Battle of Bunker Hill in June 1775, the Patriots had control of Massachusetts outside Boston's city limits, and the Loyalists suddenly found themselves on the defensive with no protection from the British army.
+Following the Battle of Bunker Hill in June 1775, the Patriots had control of Massachusetts outside Boston's city limits, and the Loyalists suddenly found themselves on the defensive without the protection of the British army.
 In each of the Thirteen Colonies, American patriots overthrew their existing governments, closed courts, and drove out British colonial officials.
 They held elected conventions and established their own legislatures, which existed outside any legal parameters established by the British.
-New constitutions were drawn up in each state to supersede royal charters.
-They proclaimed that they were now states, no longer colonies.
+The Americans drafted new constitutions to supersede royal charters, proclaiming that they were now states, no longer colonies.